 Vaccines for SARS are under intensive research.
 Till now, studies have been conducted only in animals.
 Tests are not performed in humans as it is unethical and risky.
 In order to prevent the recurrence of SARS, follow the safety guidelines.

-Wash Your Hands.
-Washing your hands with soap and hot water is the best preventive measure.
+Wash your hands - Washing Your Hands with soap and hot water is the best preventive measure.
 You can also use alcohol-based rubs.

-Use Disposable Gloves.
-Gloves should not only be worn by health care providers, but by all the individuals if you are in a heavy exposure area.
+Use Disposable Gloves - Gloves should not only be worn by health care providers, but by all the individuals if you are in a heavy exposure area.
 If you are in contact with the person's body feces and fluids, it is necessary to wear disposable gloves.
-After you use the gloves, throw your gloves.
+After you use the gloves, dispose your gloves safely.

 All precautions should be followed for a minimum of 10 days, even after the symptoms are gone.
 Keep the children safe at home as the school may be the site of a high risk of infection.
 Do not allow the kids to play with pets.
 Always keep an eye on them.
 Wash the objects used by them with special care.
 Teach the children proper hygiene techniques.